mspnp/aks-secure-baseline/09-aks-cluster.md

 1. Update cluster deployment with managed identity assignments.

-   This is a tiny evolution of the **cluster-stamp.json** ARM template you literally just deployed in the step above.
+   **cluster-stamp.v2.json** is a _tiny_ evolution of the **cluster-stamp.json** ARM template you literally just deployed in the step above.
 Because we are using Azure AD Pod Identity as a Microsoft-managed add-on, the mechanism to associate identities with the cluster is via ARM template instead of via Kubernetes manifest deployments (as you would do with the vanilla open source solution).
 However, due to a current limitation of the add-on, managed identities for Pod Managed Identities CANNOT be associated to the cluster when the cluster is first being created, only as an update to an existing cluster.
 So this deployment will re-deploy with the Pod Managed Identity association as the _only change_.
-Consider this current timing concern in your deployment stamp automation.
 If Pod Managed Identity supports assignment at cluster-creation time in the future, we'll remove this step and add the assignment directly in `cluster-stamp.json`.

    > :eyes: If you're curious to see what changed in the cluster stamp, [view the diff](https://diffviewer.azureedge.net/?l=https://raw.githubusercontent.com/mspnp/aks-secure-baseline/regulated/cluster-stamp.json&r=https://raw.githubusercontent.com/mspnp/aks-secure-baseline/regulated/cluster-stamp.v2.json).